Project status: Closed

 About the project

-The Sydney and Melbourne Buildings Draft Revitalisation Plan – Façade Repainting (PDF) is at a stage where it can be incorporated with the City Renewal Authority and Suburban Land Agency Act.
-As part of that process, we are seeking final submissions about the plan from interested parties such as property owners.
+The Sydney and Melbourne Buildings Draft Revitalisation Plan – Façade Painting (PDF) has been incorporated in the City Renewal Authority and Suburban Land Agency Act.
+As part of that process, we sought submissions about the plan from interested parties such as building owners, relevant government entities and the community.
+The consultation notice for this process was a notifiable instrument.

 The Sydney and Melbourne Buildings are an iconic fixture along the City Centre’s main corridor.